husarion/panther_ros/panther_manager/README.md

 - `Lights` - tree responsible for scheduling animations displayed on LED panels, based on the Husarion Panther robot's system state.
 - `Safety` - tree responsible for monitoring the Panther robot's state and handling safety measures, such as  cooling the robot in case of high CPU or battery temperature.
-- `Shutdown` - tree responsible for gracefull shutdown of robot components and the built-in computer.
+- `Shutdown` - tree responsible for gracefull shutdown of robot components, user computers and the built-in computer.